ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 the pickle to bo increased to any quan­
 tity desired.
 Let these be boiled togeth­
 er, until all the dirt from the sunar rises
-to the , top and is skimm
+to the , top and
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/vtu_jay_ver01%2Fdata%2Fsn84023428%2F00202197425%2F1866010301%2F0270.jp2/pct:7.608008,63.611783,14.815595,8.751957/!600,600/0/default.jpg"/>
 </td>